vinibiavatti1/VrbStarterKit/README.md

 ```

 ## Repositories
 The Repository classes are for database entity manipulation.
-The interface allows 5 methods to implementation:
+The interface allows 5 methods to implementation.
+The interface implementation is not required.
+It is just a base content to help Repository classes implementation.

 Method|Definition
 ---|---